Export Control Forms

 Principal Investigators/Lab Managers are strongly encouraged to use the following forms when shipping abroad:

 You are welcome to use your own process to document export control decisions.
 Keep in mind that you are required to keep shipping records on file for five years after the shipment is made or later if shipping under an export license.
-The University Export Control Director is available to assist with international shipping requirements.
+The University Export Control Officer is available to assist with international shipping requirements.

 Principal Investigators working on controlled research are required to develop a Technology Control Plan, which includes the forms.
-You are only required to complete the necessary forms, and the University Export Control Director is able to help determine these requirements:
+You are only required to complete the necessary forms, and the University Export Control Officer is able to help determine these requirements: